romanzy313/deepstream.io-mobx/README.md

 - [ ] Deletion of plain arrays in the record (undefined does not work)
 - [ ] Non-existing deleted then created record has instabilities
 - [ ] Possible? race condition when updating multiple properties as the same time, as deepstream does not support batching/transactions
+- [ ] Inefficient updates.
+The two libraries go back and forth notifying each other of changes.
+But there are no issues as they both do diffing, which is potentially bad for performance